jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 .
 ```

-First of all, we don’t see our excited message at all.
+First of all, we don't see our excited message at all.
 Second, the period at
 the end of each `print` statement is on the next line.

 Look again at the list value returned by `f.readlines()`, which is `['roast